The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: Introduction

 Note that most of the above mentioned calculations had to remain formal so far, due to the mathematically ill-defined nature of the supersymmetric path integral: Even though the integral in question has a Gaussian nature (cf.\ formula \eqref{IntroFormal} below), the usual approach (which uses continuous loops instead of smooth loops and the Wiener measure for the bosonic integration) makes it notoriously hard to implement supersymmetry.

-This article provides a framework that for the first time allows to construct the above path integral rigorously for a large class of integrands, in such a way that it is supersymmetric and the localization formula holds.
-This finally justifies the above formal calculations after almost 35 years.

-To set the stage, let $X$ be compact, even-dimensional spin manifold $X$.
-In the differential geometric formulation of Alvarez-Gaum\'e's observations by Atiyah \cite{AtiyahCircular} and Bismut \cite{Bismut1}, the path integral of interest is the integration functional
+To explain the above formal results in more detail, let $X$ be a compact, even-dimensional spin manifold, keeping in mind that the spin property of $X$ guarantees the orientability of the loop space $\L X$ \cite{StolzTeichner, Waldorf}.
+In the differential geometric formulation of Alvarez-Gaum\'e's observations by Atiyah \cite{AtiyahCircular} and Bismut \cite{Bismut1}, the (formally ill-defined) path integral of interest is the integration functional

-on smooth differential forms $\xi$ on the space $\L X$ of smooth loops in $X$, where $S$ is the energy functional and $\omega$ is the canonic presymplectic form on $\L X$.
-The {\em supersymmetry} of the path integral is then the formula $I[(d+\iota_K)\xi]=0$, where $\iota_K$ denotes the contraction by the velocity vector field $K(\gamma) = \dot{\gamma}$ which generates the natural $S^1$-action on $\L X$ given by rotating each loop.
+on smooth differential forms $\xi$ on $\L X$, where $S$ is the energy functional and $\omega$ is the canonical presymplectic form on $\L X$.
+The {\em supersymmetry} of the path integral is then the formula $I[(d - \iota_K)\xi]=0$, where $\iota_K$ denotes the contraction by the velocity vector field $K(\gamma) = \dot{\gamma}$, which generates the natural $S^1$-action on $\L X$ given by rotating each loop.

-While the above expression for $I$ is not mathematically well-defined, one expects to have the {\em localization formula}\footnote{This in fact implies the supersymmetry property $I[(d+\iota_K)\xi] = 0$.}
+While the above expression for $I$ is not mathematically well-defined, one nevertheless expects to have the {\em localization formula}\footnote{This in fact implies the supersymmetry property $I[(d-\iota_K)\xi] = 0$.}

-for differential forms $\xi$ that are equivariantly closed, $(d + \iota_K) \xi = 0$, in analogy with the results of Duistermaat-Heckman and Berline-Vergne \cite{DuistermaatHeckmann, BerlineVergne} on finite-dimensional integrals of this kind (cf. the arguments of Atiyah in \cite{AtiyahCircular}).
-At this point, the proof of the Atiyah-Singer index theorem for twisted Dirac operators becomes a simple consequence of supersymmetry and localization, using the special integrands introduced by Bismut \cite{Bismut1}.
+for differential forms $\xi$ that are equivariantly closed, $(d - \iota_K) \xi = 0$, in analogy with the results of Duistermaat-Heckman and Berline-Vergne \cite{DuistermaatHeckmann, BerlineVergne} on finite-dimensional integrals of this kind (cf. the arguments of Atiyah in \cite{AtiyahCircular}).
+At this point, the proof of the Atiyah-Singer index theorem for twisted Dirac operators becomes a simple consequence of supersymmetry and localization, using the special integrand introduced by Bismut \cite{Bismut1}, the so called \emph{Bismut-Chern character} of the twisting bundle.